-Overall responsibility for sustainable and responsible business activities lies with d-fine’s Managing Directors.
-A sustainability report and the review of all aspects of sustainability are produced by the d fine Compliance Board.
-For the maintenance of the d-fine Sustainability Guideline, the review of the relevant key performance indicators and the update of the sustainability report, the board receives assistance from other employees.
+Overall responsibility for sustainable and responsible business activities lies with d-fine’s Managing Directors and is managed by the Sustainability Board.
+The d-fine Sustainability Board is commissioned for the maintenance of the d-fine Sustainability Guideline, the review of the relevant key performance indicators and receives assistance from other employees.

 Our services are provided by our own employees, with the majority provisioned in the UK, EU, and Switzerland.
 To a limited degree, d-fine consultants work on other international projects.
 Our internal standards, which comply with the comprehensive legal requirements in the UK, EU, and Switzerland, apply to all our employees irrespective of project location.
 Since we exclusively employ highly qualified employees, long-term staff retention can only be achieved through fair working conditions and remuneration, a wide range of external professional development opportunities, and other employment benefits and measures, which far exceed minimum legal requirements.